 - Inflammatory conditions, including sarcoidosis, which is the development of clumps of inflammatory cells (granulomas) in other organs of the body

-- Cystic fibrosis, a genetic condition where thick, sticky mucus tends to develop in the organs of the body
+- Cystic fibrosis is a genetic condition where thick, sticky mucus tends to develop in the organs of the body

 - Bacterial and viral infections such as glandular fever, syphilis, and malaria